Roshan12Dec/Roshan12Dec/README.md

 - 👋 Hi, I’m @Roshan12Dec
-- 👀 I’m interested currently in how to code
+- 👀 I’m interested in how to code
-- 🌱 I’m currently learning python
+- 🌱 I’m learning python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me roshandahal1788@gmail.com